 Use the IBNLP logo on their website and social media profiles, together with a link to the IBNLP website.1

-Contribute towards a business NLP body of knowledge with articles placed on social media, magazines, blogs, websites etc. These should be informational, not promotional in nature and should reference IBNLP.
+Contribute towards a business NLP body of knowledge with articles placed on social media, magazines, blogs, websites etc. These should be informational, not promotional in nature and should reference IBNLP where appropriate.
 2

 Demonstrate Continued Professional Development.

 Full members are also required to speak at relevant conferences and events at least once per year as part of their knowledge sharing activities.